zowe/zowe-cli-version-controller/docs/JenkinsPipeline.md

 ### LTS Branches

-The purpose of the Long Term Support (LTS) branches is to provide a more stable version of the product.
+The purpose of the Long Term Support (LTS) branches is to provide a more stable releases of the product.
+The following branches have been created to house the said releases.

 #### lts-incremental

-The `lts-incremental` branch is where **only** non-breaking enhancements and bug fixes are allowed.
-This provides users with the ability to receive new functionality while maintaining a version that guarantees that they won't affect what they previously had.
+The `lts-incremental` branch is where **only** non-breaking backward-compatible enhancements and bug fixes are allowed.
+This provides users with the ability to receive new functionality while maintaining a version that guarantees zero negative effects on what they previously had.
 For example, the version could `3.5.1`  which corresponds to the NPM tag `lts-incremental-v3` and should only increment the `minor` and `patch` level.

+The build is triggered any time code gets merged into the branch and since it's a protected branch, we enforce the rule that only approved PRs can add changes.
+When a PR is opened, the major version of the package are compared against `<major>` in the most recent `@lts-incremental-v<major>` NPM tag and fail the PR if the major version has changed.
+This will ensure that the major version never increases, thus ensuring no breaking changes are introduced into the branch.
+The PR will also fail when the version specified has already been published.

 #### lts-stable

 The `lts-stable` branch is where **only** bug fixes are allowed.
-This provides users with a no-changing version that guarantees that no new features will be applied but only patches.
+This provides users with a no-changing version that guarantees that no new features are applied but only patches.
 For example, the version could `3.5.1`  which corresponds to the NPM tag `lts-stable-v3.5` and should only increment the `patch` level.

+Similar to `lts-incremental`, the build is triggered any time changes are merged into the branch.
+This branch also enforces approved PRs as the only way to make changes.
+When a PR is opened, the major and minot versions of the package are compared against `<major>` and `<minor>` in the most recent `@lts-stable-v<major>.<minor>` NPM tag and fail the PR if the major or minor versions have changed.
+This will ensure that the major nor minor version never increase, thus ensuring no features are introduced into the branch.

+Since this branch only accepts bug fixes (or patch increments), PRs will also fail if the patch version is changed manually.
+The version will automatically bump after a successful build.

 ## Tag Migration